chetanmeh/meta64/readme.md

 # Meta64: A new kind of Wiki.
-An Open Source "Mobile first" Wiki-type content repository built on Apache Oak JCR and MongoDb
+An Open Source "Mobile first" Wiki-type content repository built on Apache Oak JCR and MongoDb.
+The **meta64.com** website is currently geared towards a web developer audience, but the technology itself will eventually be a front-end for all web users.

 On GitHub.com -> https://github.com/Clay-Ferguson/meta64